Nrechati/Engineering-Graduation-Project-Reluctance-Motor-control/README.md

 # Engineering Graduation Project : Reluctance motor control, Sliding Mode and Kalman Filter observers, Fault Tolerant Control command

 This project is my **Graduation Project** as a 5th Year **Engineering student at ESTACA**.
-Me and my team worked on this projet for 4 months during or last engineering year and this was our main grade for this year toward graduation.
+Me and my team worked on this projet for 4 months during our last engineering year and this was our main grade for this year toward graduation.

 ## Abstract